Of Commerce, Counsel & the Coin

 PayPal founded

-The early online-payment company that would become the social and financial nucleus of every important firm in the next two decades of American technology.
+The early online-payment company is established that will become the social and financial nucleus of every important firm in the next two decades of American technology.

 1999